 Who is an ideal candidate for dermabrasion?

-At Utah Facial Plastics, we find that this procedure is excellent for patients with extensive acne scarring.
+At Utah Facial Plastics, we find that this procedure is excellent for patients with deep lines or extensive acne scarring.
+UFP surgeons primarily do dermabrasion to the perioral area in conjunction with facelift surgery to soften superficial lines.
 Dermabrasion works to aggressively remove damaged layers of outer skin.
 As such, these are issues that would make a person a good candidate: